Sneeze Fetish

 - Heartbeat Fetish19/100Cardiophilia · Body Functions & FluidsAn erotic or sensual interest in the heart and heartbeat: its sound through a stethoscope or an ear on the chest, the pulse felt at the wrist or neck, and how it quickens with emotion and exertion.
 A rare interest with a small, durable online community.19

-- Vomit Fetish19/100Emetophilia · Body Functions & FluidsA sexual interest in vomiting or vomit, sometimes called a Roman shower.
-It is a rare excretory interest associated with notable health risks.19
+- Vomit Fetish19/100Emetophilia · Body Functions & FluidsA sexual interest in the act of vomiting or in vomit itself, clinically termed emetophilia and known in slang as a Roman shower.
+It is a rare excretory body-function interest, documented in only a couple of clinical case reports and associated with notable health risks.19

 - Salirophilia (Soiling a Partner)21/100Salirophilia · Body Functions & FluidsSexual arousal from soiling, disheveling, or messing up a partner's appearance: smearing dirt, mud, or substances onto their body, hair, makeup, or clothing.
 It is usually tied to themes of degradation and consensual humiliation.21